-- 39. For each recipient NTS Exit Point, National Grid will carry out network analysis to identify a network model (the "enhanced network") that meets existing obligations.
+39. For each recipient NTS Exit Point, National Grid will carry out network analysis to identify a network model (the "enhanced network") that meets existing obligations.
 This analysis shall be undertaken consistent with the process outlined in (paragraphs 42 to 45).
-Substitution and investment proposals to satisfy requests for Incremental Exit Capacity shall be incremental to this base network. - 40.
-For any NTS Exit Point at which all Incremental Exit Capacity requests can be met without undertaking NTS investment11 (and/or giving rise to increased operational costs), i.e. within the capability of the enhanced network, National Grid will propose the release of Incremental Obligated Exit Capacity consistent with the new aggregate level of capacity allocations.
-Where such requests cannot be met without investment (and/or giving rise to increased operational costs), National Grid will investigate exit capacity substitution opportunities.
+Substitution and investment proposals to satisfy requests for Incremental Exit Capacity shall be incremental to this base network.

-9Assuming partial substitution is allowed.
+10 Assuming partial substitution is allowed.

-10 As defined in Chapter 3.
+11 As defined in Chapter 3.